Truly appreciate the natural beauty that Ireland has to offer on this 3 day canoe and camping trail down the River Barrow.

 Rough Guides 2011 Ultimate – 1001 things to do with your time on Earth – No.38 Journey down the Barrow river.

 We’ve got the canoes and we’ve got the tents and can give you endless advise on how to make the most of your self guided adventure down the beautiful Barrow river.

 Arrive in Bagenalstown, by train, by bus, or by car, your choice!
 Your canoe will be tied up at the quay waiting for you.
 (Railway station to the Quay – 15 minutes walk) Your kit will include: Tent, canoe, paddles, buoyancy jacket, storage barrell.

-Heading South you should get as far as Goresbridge where you can camp in the Town Park beside the river.
+Heading South you should get as far as Goresbridge where you can wild camp beside the river.
 Enjoy a relaxing night beside the river and listen to the gentle sound of the water flowing over the weir as you fall asleep.

 After your al fresco breakfast you head South again along the stunning Barrow trail.
 Very soon you find yourself in the ancient oak wood demense that is the Borris Estate.
 Home to the MacMorrough Kavanagh family since Diarmuid MacMorrough was High King of Ireland.